Aerial groups / widebands

 The E group is a “semi wideband” aerial which sacrifices a bit of gain at the bottom so as to increase it at the middle and top end.

 The K group is a "semi wideband" aerial which does not extend to the top of the (original) band so as to increase its gain in the middle and bottom end.
+From about 2022 (when MUX7 is switched off) the K group will be the new "wideband".

 Note some Contract aerials can be very unpredictable in their gain curves, particularly out of their designed for bands.